cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

    zsh%

 The shell is just another way to interact with computer.
+Think of it as an interface that allows you to type your commands on the keyboard instead of clicking icons on the screen.
+Both interfaces allow you to do the same things, just in a different way.
 These days, all students are familiar with the point-and-click graphical windowing systems provided in operating systems like Windows, macOS, and even phones.
 However, only some realize that the windowing system they're used to is only one way to interact with a computer.
 Consider the figure below.